-The likelihood of a small, privatetly owned company in the midwest aligning with a reknowned philanthropic foundation such as The Carter Center seems quite unlikely.
-But when visions are compared, it's not.
+The likelihood of a small, privately-owned company in the Midwest aligning with a reknowned philanthropic foundation such as The Carter Center seems quite unlikely.
+But when visions are aligned, it's not.

 3 years of hope, then success

 Nasarawa and Plateau states in Nigeria stopped transmission of lymphatic filariasis (LF) by distributing a combination of oral drug treatment of ivermectin, donated by Merck, and albendazole, donated by GlaxoSmithKline annually, and by distributing long-lasting insecticidal bed nets, donated by the Clarke Cares Foundation/Clarke Mosquito Control and Vestergaard Frandsen.
 Both states also provided community-based health education, including teaching improved hygiene techniques to prevent the bacterial infections associated with advanced LF symptoms.